Jqvon/Info-Batch/README.md

-# TikTakToe
+# Info Tool
-We will create a tik tak toe game with java
+This is a simple tool to collect information about your computer